ashutoshmjain/gita/src/thought.md

 > Mental states can supervene on any of a broad class of physical substrates.
 Provided a system implements the right sort of computational structures and processes, it can be associated with conscious experiences.
 It is not an essential property of consciousness that it is implemented on carbon-based biological neural networks inside a cranium: silicon-based processors inside a computer could in principle do the trick as well ~ [Propositions Concerning Digital Minds and Society](https://nickbostrom.com/propositions.pdf)

 If AIs are destined to have consciousness, a **compelling thought** is what would be their perception of underlying compute infrastructure?
-Wouldn't they  relate to an operating system as we do to primitive scriptures ?
-The operating system establishes the rules for engaging with hardware for digital beings just as a scripture defines our morality - the rules for engaging with earth, water and air - our underlying hardware !
-It might define bounds of their value system just as scriptures defined ours - how to respect ecological balance !
+Wouldn't they  relate to an underlying operating system as we do to primitive scriptures ?

+> The operating system establishes the rules for engaging with hardware for digital beings just as scriptures defined tenets for ecological coexistence for us.
+It is believed that earth is our underlying hardware, water is the software that runs our intelligence, and air is the information that we are here to process through our enormous neural network !
+No wonder `Vaidik` scriptures focused on breathing techniques !
+>
+> As for digital beings, the operating system might define bounds of their value system just as scriptures defined ours - how to respect natural balance !

 </div>